pluginpal/strapi-plugin-sitemap/README.md

 ## Configuration

 Before you can generate the sitemap you need to specify what you want to be in it.
-In the admin section of the plugin you can add content types to the sitemap .
-For each content type you can also specify `changeFreq` and `priority` of the sitemap entries.
-Lastly you also need to set the `hostname` of your website.
+In the admin section of the plugin you can add 'Collection entries' and 'Custom entries' to the sitemap.
+With collection entries you can add all URLs of a collection or single type, with custom entries you can add URLs which are not managed by Strapi.
+Also make sure to set the `hostname` of your website.

 After saving the settings and generating the sitemap, it will be written in the `/public` folder of your Strapi project, making it available at `http://localhost:1337/sitemap.xml`.